 FRONT END: MUSTANG II CLIP WITH T-BIRD COMPONENTS

-This month’s featured car is the 1936 LaFayette by Nash owned by Terry and Dolores Lowe.
+The July 2019 featured car is the 1936 LaFayette by Nash owned by Terry and Dolores Lowe.
 The LaFayette Motors Corporation started building cars in 1920.
 It was the very first car that had an electric clock.
-In 1921 Charles W. Nash became president of LaFayette.
-Nash was already president of Nash Motors, but for a time the two brands remained separate companies, although Nash Motors was the principal LaFayette Motors stock holder.
-In 1924, Nash Motors became full owner of LaFayette Motors and the name was retired.
+In 1921, Charles W. Nash became president of LaFayette.
+Nash was already president of Nash Motors, but for a time the two brands remained separate companies, although Nash Motors was the principal LaFayette Motors stockholder.
+In 1924, Nash Motors became full owner of LaFayette Motors, and the name was retired.
 In 1934 Nash re-introduced the LaFayette and built cars as LaFayette by Nash.
-After 1936 the cars were known as the Nash LaFayette 400.
-This all adds up to, Terry’s car is the last LaFayette.
+After 1936, the cars were known as the Nash LaFayette 400.
+This all adds up to Terry’s car is the last LaFayette.